aspose-total/Aspose.Total-Products/total/en/java/conversion/md-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export MD to PPS" h2="Export MD to PPS via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert MD to PPS within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs provides a wide range of features and capabilities that make it easy to convert MD to PPS quickly and efficiently.

+The first step in the process is to use Aspose.PDF for Java to export MD to PPTX.
+This API provides a wide range of features and capabilities that make it easy to convert MD to PPTX quickly and efficiently.
+It supports a variety of formats, including PDF, XPS, and HTML, and provides a range of features such as text extraction, image extraction, and page manipulation.

+Once the MD has been exported to PPTX, the next step is to use Aspose.Slides for Java PowerPoint Processing API to convert PPTX to PPS.
+This API provides a wide range of features and capabilities that make it easy to convert PPTX to PPS quickly and efficiently.
+It supports a variety of formats, including PPTX, PPT, and PPS, and provides a range of features such as text extraction, image extraction, and page manipulation.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert MD to PPS within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export MD to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPS.
+In conclusion, Aspose.Total for Java is a comprehensive suite of APIs that makes it easy to convert MD to PPS within any Java J2SE, J2EE, or J2ME application.
+By using Aspose.PDF for Java to export MD to PPTX and Aspose.Slides for Java PowerPoint Processing API to convert PPTX to PPS, developers can quickly and efficiently convert MD to PPS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}